CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill is a comprehensive but excessively verbose collection of on-call handoff templates and checklists.
 While the templates themselves are well-structured and realistic, the skill suffers from being a monolithic document that explains many concepts Claude already understands.
-It would benefit significantly from splitting templates into separate files and trimming generic advice.
+The content would benefit greatly from being split into separate template files with a lean overview, and from removing generic advice in favor of specific, actionable instructions for generating handoff documents.

 Suggestions

-Split the three handoff templates into separate referenced files (e.g., SHIFT_HANDOFF.md, QUICK_HANDOFF.md, INCIDENT_HANDOFF.md) and keep SKILL.md as a concise overview with navigation links.
+Split the three templates into separate referenced files (e.g., SHIFT_HANDOFF.md, QUICK_HANDOFF.md, INCIDENT_HANDOFF.md) and keep SKILL.md as a concise overview with clear navigation links.

 DimensionReasoningScore